scheuclu/gif-portal-starter/README.md

 2. Run `npm run start` to start the project

 ## Deployment
-The webpage is [deployed](https://ipfs.io/ipfs/QmWECyegiD66Ne9zbBobfjj4KNC8saVEJz5VCBQPYZtxTo/) to IPFS using [fleek](https://app.fleek.co), making the whoile app trule decentralized.🥳
+The webpage is [deployed](https://ipfs.io/ipfs/QmWECyegiD66Ne9zbBobfjj4KNC8saVEJz5VCBQPYZtxTo/) to IPFS using [fleek](https://app.fleek.co), making the whoile app trule decentralized.🥳 This is awesome.
+It means we have an application hosted completly anonymously and with no central authority.😎

 Alternatively, it is deployed to [Internet Computer](https://pv5wp-eyaaa-aaaad-qeena-cai.ic0.app) as well.